13971375328/learngit/readme.txt

 Git is a distributed version control system.
-Git is free software distributed under the GPL.

 Git has a mutable index called stage.
 Git tracks changes of files.
 My stupid boss still prefers SVN.